10 Essential Strategies for Preventing Shoulder Injuries in Baseball: A Comprehensive Guide for Pitchers

 • Practice pitch grips without placing unnecessary stress on your fingers and wrist

-Additionally, be cautious when trying new pitches or throwing techniques.
-Always consult with your coach before making significant changes to your pitching style.
+On top of that, be careful when trying out new pitches or throwing techniques.
+Always check with your coach before making significant changes to your pitching style.

 9. Stay Hydrated and Maintain Proper Nutrition

-Proper hydration and nutrition are often overlooked aspects of preventing shoulder injuries in baseball.
-Dehydration can lead to increased muscle fatigue and reduced performance, while poor nutrition can hinder recovery and tissue repair.
+Proper hydration and nutrition are frequently overlooked pieces of preventing shoulder injuries in baseball.
+Dehydration can bring on greater muscle fatigue and lower performance, while poor nutrition can hold back recovery and tissue repair.
 Follow these guidelines:

 • Drink water throughout the day, not just during practice or games